coexps/Rephine/README.md

 drug_code_R.R is the RePhine R code.
 For more details, please see guide.

+## Installation
+You might use R function install.packages() to install the Rephine package.
+For more details, you might see the user guide.

 ## Resources
 Regulatory potential scores across more than 1000 ChIP-seq data from Encode that are used in RePhine analysis are available on [google drive](https://drive.google.com/open?id=1NwzZ5rdhYG-QlG956oFLmJyjyBpLty6A).